-The ultrasound signs associated with PAS at birth have been investigated for over 3 decades.
-A recent modified Delphi study10 of the ultrasound signs associated with PAS at birth has reported that a prior history of CD, myomectomy or PAS should be the indication for detailed PAS ultrasound assessment.
-Targeted antenatal screening including well-defined ultrasound signs and the precise placental position on TVS should therefore be implemented nationally for these patients so that they can be identified at the 20 weeks fetal detailed anatomy scan and referred to a specialist centre for further follow-up and management.
-The lack of formal training in ultrasound examination of patients at risk of PAS will lead to false negative cases with the corresponding higher morbidity associated with undiagnosed PAS before birth but also to false positive cases with unnecessary referral to specialist units and/or unnecessary additional surgical procedures.
+The ultrasound signs associated with PAS at birth have investigated for over three decades.
+A recent modified Delphi study10 of the ultrasound signs associated with PAS at birth has reported that consensus was reached by the expert panel that a prior history of CD, myomectomy or PAS should be the indication for detailed PAS ultrasound assessment.
+Targeted antenatal screening including well-defined ultrasound signs and the precise placental position on TVS should therefore be implemented nationally for these patients so that they can be identified at the 20 weeks fetal detailed anatomy scan and referred to a specialist centre for management.
+The lack of formal training in ultrasound examination of patients at risk of PAS will lead to false negative cases with the corresponding higher morbidity associated with undiagnosed PAS before birth but also to false positive cases with unnecessary referral to specialist units and/ or unnecessary additional surgical procedures.